 • applicants who presented false documents;

-• military, employees and elected by competition;
+• military, civil servants and those elected by competition;

-What determines the amount of the benefit?
+What determines the size of the benefit?

 • 75% of salary for the first three months;